What are aggregate data?

 What projected coordinate system are the GIS files in?
 Back to Top

 NHGIS shapefiles use Esri's USA Contiguous Albers Equal Area Conic projection.
+The exact specifications are included in the .prj file that accompanies each shapefile.
 Prior to May 2013, NHGIS provided separate files for Alaska in the Alaska Albers Equal Area Conic projection, for Hawaii in the Hawaii Albers Equal Area Conic, and for Puerto Rico in an Albers Equal Area Conic projection with central meridian, standard parallels and latitude of origin set to match the Puerto Rico State Plane Coordinate System's.

 What are the units of the SHAPE_AREA and SHAPE_LEN fields?
 Back to Top